sf-wdi-19-20/staging-modules/w2_d1_2_jquery_forms_app/README.md

 ##Model
 We want the user to be able to save a shopping list, so we have to model that list somehow and store the data somewhere.
-We'll talk about modeling more later, but for now just think of it as deciding what data structure(s) our JavaScript will use for each shopping list item and for the overall list.

 How would you model:
 * a shopping list item?